 Selecting this check box enables the Generator polynomial text box.

-A row vector that represents the generator polynomial as a string or as binary coefficients in order of descending powers.
+A row vector that represents the generator polynomial as a character vector or as binary coefficients in order of descending powers.

 The length of the Generator polynomial must be N–K+1.